Odysseas Kordelio F.C.

 Odysseas Kordelio Football Club is a Greek football club, based in Eleftherio-Kordelio, Evosmos, Thessaloniki.
-It was founded in 1947 by Ulysses Xylene, and participated in the local league B and C class of Macedonia Football Clubs Association until 1977.
-It played a total of 8 years in the professional categories of Greece (1 time in the national B and 7 times the national C).
+The colors of the club are blue and white.
+The club’s home ground is Odysseas Kordelio Stadium.
+It has competed for a total of 8 seasons in the professional national divisions of Greece (1 season in the Beta Ethniki and 7 seasons in the Gamma Ethniki).